 Armed with this knowledge, you will evolve with more of a strategic mind-set and apply important factors to the development of entry strategies and marketing strategies.
 You will appreciate the functional areas of marketing, finance and human resource management from the perspective of a global business manager, and understand how to adapt to the varied environments that come with international operations.

 In this unit, you will study:

-- Assess the opportunities and threats posed by cultural differences in a global environment
+- Assess the opportunities and threats in the global business environment

 You are assessed according to the following components, each with its own weighted value against your overall result: